The Impact Of Adverse Childhood Experiences-đź’ś

 Impact of ACEs on Childhood Development

-brain development.
-Toxic stress from adverse childhood experiences can actually change how the body handles stress, affecting a child's process of learning, memory, and even their emotions.
+Traumatic experiences in childhood can also be extremely harmful to brain development.
+Toxic stress from adverse childhood experiences can actually change how the body handles stress.
+This affects a child's process of learning, memory, and even their emotions.

-problem-solving or social skills in school.
-You can keep an eye out for negative outcomes like increased aggression, anxiety, or trouble concentrating if you think a child is experiencing abuse.
+Children exposed to abuse or neglect may also struggle with problem-solving or social skills in school.
+Watch for signs of increased aggression, anxiety, or trouble concentrating if you think a child is experiencing abuse.

 Early support systems like child care services can help reduce these risks and improve children's well-being over time.